Latch31/CS-Naval-War/README.md

 # CS-Naval-War
-Try to make the board game Naval ward on C# consol
+Try to make the board game Naval War on C# console